ccsc-journal/ccsc-editor/README.md

 1. Go to https://v2.overleaf.com/ and setup an account for free.
 2. Go to https://github.com/lubaochuan/ccsc-editor and download [the zip file](https://github.com/lubaochuan/ccsc-editor/archive/master.zip) of the repository.
 3. Select "New Project" on Overleaf, choose to "Upload Zipped Project" and upload the zip file you just downloaded.
-4. After the zip file is uploaded and expanded, you can edit the source files and click on "Recompile" to see the pdf version of your work in the browser.
+4. After the zip file is uploaded and expanded, you can edit the source files and click on "Recompile" to see the PDF version of your work in the browser.

 Here are a list of Latex references:
  - https://www.sharelatex.com/learn/Learn_LaTeX_in_30_minutes